 This list isn’t elaborate, but these form the crux of effective communication tips—simplicity.

 E-mail – This is a primary means of internal and external communication.
-Ever since the dawn of the Internet, e-mails have continually expanded and evolved to stay true to the effective communication bit of any transaction.
+Ever since the dawn of the Internet, e-mails have continually expanded and evolved to stay true to any transaction’s effective communication bit.

-But, with all the pomp and parade, many are still not aware of how the basic use of e-mail can result in the progress of your IT projects.
-The subject line being the first point to be discussed; while dealing with an IT projects, your subject line needs to be:
+With all the pomp and parade, many are still not aware of how the basic use of e-mail can result in the progress of your IT projects.
+The subject line being the first point to be discussed; while dealing with an IT project, your subject line needs to be:

 - Concise and Clear